mdl29/donkeycarLPH/README.md

 **See [documentation](doc/controller.md)**

 ### Shutdown button :
-> we have made a shutdown button, for shutdown car manually because when ssh crash we can't make a clean shutdown and we risk to damage the SD card
+> we have made a shutdown button, to shutdown car manually because when ssh crash we can't make a clean shutdown and we risk to damage the SD card
 **See [documentation](doc/button/shutdown-button.md)**

 ### Led indicator :